mrklouie/xtendly-ecommerce/README.md

   - Full CRUD functionality for managing products.
 - **Debounce Search Functionality:**
   - This helps reduce the number of unnecessary requests or computations triggered by each keystroke, improving performance and minimizing unnecessary resource usage.
+- **Database / server-side:**
+  - This is a full-stack application, with data storage implemented in a MongoDB database.
+The server-side is built with Node.js and Express, while the client-side is developed using React.
+The communication between the client and server is facilitated by Axios for efficient data transfer.

 ## Dependencies